alexandermlharris/alexandermlharris.github.com/tools.md

 - [WinMerge](http://winmerge.org/) - Great general purpose diff tool.
 I usually use this for the [folder diff](http://manual.winmerge.org/Quick_start.html#d0e618) features, which is great for deploying local files to a web server or similar tasks.

 ## Source control
+- [Source Tree](https://www.sourcetreeapp.com/) - My go to visual git client.
+Has the best git graph visulization (for me anyway!) of all I've tried.
+- [Tortoise Git](https://tortoisegit.org/) - It's like Tortoise SVN... but... git!?
+Super handy for those times you find yourself doing file manipulation outside of an IDE or other tool.
+- [Github for Windows](http://windows.github.com/) - A nice, modern visual GIT client, which integrates with your github account making basic git tasks easy.
 - [Tortoise SVN](http://tortoisesvn.net/) - The easiest to use Window's shell SVN client I've found.
-- [AnkhSVN](http://ankhsvn.open.collab.net) - Visual Studio SVN plugin which pulls SVN into the IDE.
-- [Github for Windows](http://windows.github.com/) - A nice, modern visual GIT client, which integrates with your github account making basic git tasks easy.

 ## SQL
 - [Redgate SQL Compare](http://www.red-gate.com/products/sql-development/sql-compare/) - A simply brilliant tool for comparing MS-SQL database schemas and deploying changes.
 Costly, but worth it's weight in gold at times.